 The Risk Appetite Framework (RAF) supports effective risk management and a sound risk culture by enabling informed decisions on risk-taking, with the objective of ensuring that risk-taking activities are conducted within Nordea Eiendomskreditt's risk appetite and that emerging risks are identified and addressed in a timely way.
 Risk capacity is the maximum level of risk Nordea Eiendomskreditt is deemed able to assume given its capital (Own funds), its risk management and control capabilities, and its regulatory constraints.
-The Risk Appetite specifies is the aggregate level and types of risk Nordea Eiendomskreditt is willing to assume within its risk capacity, in line with its business model, to achieve its strategic objectives.
+The Risk Appetite specifies the aggregate level and types of risk Nordea Eiendomskreditt is willing to assume within its risk capacity, in line with its business model, to achieve its strategic objectives.

 The Risk Appetite Statements (RAS) are the articulation of the NE Board approved risk appetite and consist of the qualitative statements and quantitative limits and triggers by main risk type, which are deemed appropriate to be able to operate to ensure a prudent risk profile.
-Credit concentration metrics cover e.g. sectors client groups of importance.
 Stress test metrics are established for credit risk, market risk metrics and liquidity risk to ensure a forward-looking approach to risk management.
 Operational risk metrics cover both residual risk levels and requirements for mitigating actions as well as limits for incidents and losses.